Skip to Main Content

 First, Tend Dental practices evidence-based dentistry that’s rooted in the latest clinical research.
 We have an ethical duty to treat the medical issues we see, and we always adhere to the American Dental Association’s standards.

 Second, our dentists don’t make a commission on procedures.
-They only present treatment options you need.
+They only present the treatment options you need.
 You can decide to proceed with any treatment recommendations, confident that your interests and your dentist’s are aligned.

 Take advantage of your dentist’s diagnosis to halt your disease before it advances, and restore your mouth to health.